Almarch/NLP-from-a-PC/README.md

 ## Fill the Vector DB

 A Qdrant vector DB is included in the stack.

-It has been filled as detailed in the `services/jupyter/notebook/pokemons.py`, also accessible from https://localhost:8888/lab/workspaces/auto-n/tree/pokemons.ipynb.
+It must be filled as detailed in the `services/jupyter/notebook/pokemons.py`.

+The notebook is also accessible at https://localhost:8888/lab/workspaces/auto-n/tree/pokemons.ipynb.

 ## Tunneling